GadgetAngel/STM32-Template/README.md

 "/home/joann/Arm/STM32F10x_StdPeriph_Lib_V3.5.0" on **LINUX** and "C:\Users\joann\download_sw\STM32F10x_StdPeriph_Lib_V3.5.0" on **Windows 10**~

-Download the STM32F10x Standard Peripheral Library and place it on you computer system.
-Now, (by hand) **Adjust the path in the platformio.ini file to match where you placed the "STM32F10x Standard Peripheral Libray" on your computer system**.
+~Now, (by hand) **Adjust the path in the platformio.ini file to match where you placed the "STM32F10x Standard Peripheral Libray" on your computer system**~.

 To test:

    (1) install the VScode with Platformio extension.
-   (2) open this project up in VScode (open the folder STM32-TEMPLATE) (3) build project using platfomio and VScode, the platformio.ini file is already setup to use main.c in Demo dirctory
+   (2) open this project up in VScode (open the folder STM32-TEMPLATE) (3) build project using platfomio and VScode, the platformio.ini file is already setup to use main.c in ~Demo~ Blinking_Light2 dirctory

 To create new projects